 Drawing each unique building together is the community garden, designed by M. Paul Friedberg & Partners.
 The community garden is done in a park-style, with three vistas as well as a reflecting pool and limestone benches.
 The natural landscape is not only beautiful but helps to filter out the grit of the city by giving the neighborhood more trees.

 Building amenities are designed with socializing in mind.
 There’s a private lounge, a guest chef’s kitchen, a catering kitchen, and a screening room, which can all be reserved singly or combined for your events.
 Designed by Thomas O’Brien, the spaces have the same feel of an Old World private club.
 Not forgetting the kids, there is a playroom intended by award-winning Roto Group.
 Suitable for children ages 2-12, the light-filled space includes a book tower and lots of storage space for toys and crafts.

 The fitness center is a true stand out.
-A full floor down a grand staircase leads to a stunning 25-meter swimming pool with separate hot tub.
+A full-floor down a grand staircase leads to a stunning 25-meter swimming pool with a separate hot tub.
 A mosaic ceiling and a glass partition separate the magnificent centerpiece from two custom fitness studios perfect for yoga or private training, as well as a golf simulator.
-There are also private wellness rooms that can be booked for various spa treatments.
+There are also private wellness rooms that can be booked for spa treatments.
 The professional fitness center was designed by The Wright Fit.

 Residents have access to a wide range of services, including 24-hour attended lobbies, refrigerated delivery storage, private on-site parking, Lutron’s system-enabled Homeworks QS dimmers, and switches; on-site laundry facilities, service entrances and more.